wincent/masochist/content/blog/nightly-builds-now-available.md

 I've written a [Ruby](http://www.wincent.com/knowledge-base/Ruby) script that performs the following steps for each product:

 1. Checks the [Git](http://www.wincent.com/knowledge-base/Git) revision number of the latest version of the codebase: if the revision number hasn't changed since the last run then this means that no changes have been finalized and the product is skipped.
-You can see which changes are being checked in in real-time by subscribing to the [Git log](wincent.com/a/about/wincent/weblog/svn-log/atom.xml).
+You can see which changes are being checked in in real-time by subscribing to the Git log.
 2. If changes have been made checks out (clones) a complete copy of the latest version of the codebase.
 3. Performs a full build of the software; this may be a multi-step process.
 4. Runs any automated tests.
 5. Uploads the built software to the server.
 Each nightly will be identified by a unique combination of product name and Git hash: for example, the first Synergy nightly was labelled as "Synergy (revision 325)"; note that the revision number is _not_ the same as the official version number used to label official releases.
-6. Publishes a new entry to the [Nightlog](http://www.wincent.com/a/about/wincent/weblog/nightlog/) ([feed](http://www.wincent.com/a/about/wincent/weblog/nightlog/atom.xml)) including basic information about the build (name, size, checksum, download URL and so forth).
+6. Publishes a new entry to the [Nightlog](http://www.wincent.com/a/about/wincent/weblog/nightlog/) including basic information about the build (name, size, checksum, download URL and so forth).

 Although the builds are called "nightlies" there are a number of reasons why a new nightly might not appear on any given day: